 If you’re struggling to make debt payments, there are other options to consider before bankruptcy.

 If you’re considering Chapter 7 bankruptcy because you’re struggling to pay off your unsecured debt, then debt settlement might be a good alternative.

-Debt settlement helps you restructure or reorganize your debt so that you can pay off what you owe more easily.
+Debt settlement helps debtors restructure or reorganize their debt so that they can pay off the remaining balance more easily.
 You are often able to negotiate to settle your debt for less than you owe.

 Debt settlement can still affect your credit score in two ways.
 First, while a debt relief firm negotiates your debt repayments, you’ll stop making your regular debt payments.
 These missed payments will cause your credit score to decrease.